gingerchew/div-soup/README.md

 - [ ] Add options to add custom rules and weights
 - [ ] Add a button to reveal the true score (remove upper limit of 0)
+- [ ] Organize code to better accomodate site and extension
+- [ ] Better design for site

 ## How do I get a score above 0?